 Loyola University New Orleans

 Meghan began her career as a writer in 2012, publishing stories on the history and cultural traditions of the Deep South for a variety of lifestyle publications and websites, including Good Grit, Country Roads, neworleans.me, and Mississippi Magazine.
-She has also published several essays as part of an ongoing environmental history project on the Pearl River basin in south Louisiana in Mississippi Folklife, and her writing on Asian carp and nutria was recently published in the Museum of Old and New Art's anthology book Eat the Problem.
+She has also published several essays as part of an ongoing environmental history project on the Pearl River basin in south Louisiana in Mississippi Folklife.
+In addition, her writing on Asian carp and nutria was published in the Museum of Old and New Art's anthology book Eat the Problem.

 Meghan holds a Bachelor of Science in Accounting and a Bachelor of Arts in Spanish from the University of Alabama, where she graduated with honors.
 She also has a Master of Arts degree in Southern Studies from the University of Mississippi, and in 2017 she completed a fellowship at Loyola University New Orleans at the Institute of Environmental Communication.

 Our mission at Treehugger is to provide advice, clarity, and inspiration for both the eco-savvy and the green living novice.
 We hope our content gives you the confidence to purchase a better dishwasher, build a green beauty routine, or simply learn more about the world around you.

 Treehugger is part of the Dotdash family.

 For more than 20 years, Dotdash brands have been helping people find answers, solve problems, and get inspired.
 We are one of the top-20 largest content publishers on the Internet according to comScore, and reach more than 30% of the U.S. population monthly.
 Our brands collectively have won more than 20 industry awards in the last year alone, and recently Dotdash was named Publisher of the Year by Digiday, a leading industry publication.